Watch the webinar now:

 What are quality audits?

-Quality audits are systematic and independent reviews that serve to assess compliance with quality standards and processes within a company or at suppliers.
+Quality audits are systematic and independent checks that serve to evaluate compliance with quality management in purchasing and processes within a company or at suppliers.
 They check whether products, services and processes meet the specified requirements and identify opportunities for improvement.
 Regular audits ensure that quality targets are achieved and continuously improved.

 Core elements of quality audits